Congressional District # 10

 - Soil replacement and revegetation of a wetlands and uplands area east of the site.

 On September 4, 1997, EPA completed a final inspection at the site and determined that the PRPs had constructed the remedy in accordance with the September 1987 ROD and the August 1995 ESD.
 On September 15, 1997, EPA documented in a Preliminary Close Out Report that all construction was completed at the site.
 EPA approved the final Operation and Maintenance (O&M) Plan and final Construction Completion Report.
-The First and Second Five-Year Review Reports were issued in 1998 and 2003, respectively.
+The First, Second, and Third Five-Year Review Reports were issued in 1998, 2003, and 2008, respectively.

 Subsequent to the 2010 ESD, the PRPs submitted an IC Work Plan in August 2011 and prepared a Draft Restrictive Covenant (DRC) for the site.
-Since the site is currently owned by the State of Michigan, the State will be signatory on the DRC.
-The DRC is expected to be finalized by spring of 2013.
+Since the site is currently owned by the State of Michigan, the State is signatory on the DRC.
+The DRC is expected to be recorded with Macomb County by early summer 2014.

 ContactsRemedial Project Manager, U.S. EPA

 LIQUID WASTE DISPOSAL INC